Koenkk/zigbee2mqtt.io/docs/devices/ZM-AM02_cover.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+With this stick you can use RF-Cover motors and remotes.

 <!-- Notes END: Do not edit below this line -->